Language

 I. What is Tired in English?

-Before we explore the prepositions used with Tired in English, let's discover the definition, collocations, idioms, and synonyms of Tired in English below!
+Before we explore the tired preposition combinations used with tired in English, let's discover the definition, collocations, idioms, and synonyms of tired in English below!

 1. Definition

-In English, Tired is pronounced /taɪrd/ and functions as an adjective, meaning: in need of sleep or rest; weary.
+In English, tired in English is pronounced /taɪrd/ and functions as an adjective, meaning: in need of sleep or rest; weary.
+Understanding tired in English usage helps you express fatigue accurately.
 For example:

 • I was so tired when I got home from work last night that I had a quick nap.